leejuho95/leejuho95.github.io/_pages/about.md

   - /about.html
 ---

-I am Juho Lee, a graduate student in the Physics department at POSTECH.
-I am a member of the P4 Lab at POSTECH, under the supervision of Prof. Gunsu Yun.
+I am Juho Lee, a graduate student in the Physics Department at POSTECH.
+I am a member of the P4 Lab under the supervision of Prof. Gunsu Yun.

-My research interests focus on exploring high-energy density plasma systems using various optical diagnoses.
+My research focuses on generating high-energy-density plasmas using lasers and conducting advanced optical diagnostics.
+To create dense, strongly coupled plasmas, I employ high-pressure supercritical fluids as the medium.
+Additionally, I explore the intriguing properties of these materials, aiming to uncover new insight into their behavior under extreme conditions.

 <br>